stevebrown0804/item_counter_standalone_app/README.md

 And here's that app!

-btw I use those daily averages to project when my current supply of pills will run out, to make sure I take enough pills with me when I travel, etc.
+btw I use the daily averages:
+* to project when my current supply of pills will run out
+* to make sure I take enough pills with me when I travel
+* etc.

 Q) Who are you?
 A) Just some hobbyist, by which I mean I've never programmed for a paycheck.

 Q) What do you do for a living, then?
 A) Lately?
 I work on open-source software with my trusty tip cup by my side.  https://ko-fi.com/stevebrown0804

+---

+### Archive

+[From Fall '25] Phase 1, where I built it for my own personal use (on an Android phone)

+If you're interested in using the app, you'll probably want to do the following:
+* Build a debug version (to an emulator is fine, although you'll probably want to deploy a debug version to the device that you'll use the app on, if only to create the directory structure)
+* Take a copy of the DB file from /data/data/com.example.item_counter_standalone_app
+* Add your preferred time zone(s) (and aliases to those time zones) to the time_zone_aliases table
+* Add whatever it is you want to count to the items table.  (with display_order == 1 being the top of the list; values should probably be unique (although that's not enforced by the DB atm); with show_item: show_item == 1 => show; == 0 => don't show.)
+* Copy the DB back to your phone (to the same directory where you originally got the DB file)
+* Create a release .apk file and deploy it to your phone
+  * That is, from the project root:
+  * `flutter build apk --release`
+  *  `adb install [relative path of the .apk file]`
+    * eg. `adb install build/app/outputs/flutter-apk/app-release.apk`